-- If your son or daughter, regardless of Form, aspires to practice at the varsity level for boys soccer, girls soccer or field hockey, and has the motivation and skill to train at that level, s/he is invited to sign up and join the varsity program.
+- If your son or daughter, regardless of Form, aspires to train at the varsity level for boys’ soccer, girls’ soccer, or field hockey, and s/he has the motivation and skill to train at that level, s/he is invited to train with that specific varsity team.

-- In order to strike a good balance between player development, wellness, and fun, sub-varsity teams will engage in a range of activities, including, but not limited to, the sport that your son or daughter selects.
+- In order to strike a balance between player development, wellness, and fun, sub-varsity teams may engage in a range of activities, including, but not limited to, the sport that your son or daughter selects.

 - Football, boys’ cross country, and girls’ cross country train as a single team.
 As such, all team members will partake in a similar training program.